42-student-council/website/README.md

 ## About the Project

 The decision to start this project was sparked by the need to facilitate communication between students and staff.
-The 42 Vienna Student Council website gives you an **anonymous** way to express your concerns.
+The 42 Vienna Student Council Website gives you an **anonymous** way to express your concerns.

 ## Tech Stack